pillar-markup/pillar/archetypes/bod-book/sample/Chapters/Chapter1/chapter1.md

 {{{**bold**}}}
 ```

-With raw, Microdown just emits the text untouched so pay attention.
+With raw, Microdown emits the text untouched so pay attention.